 Living in Harmony: Music, Memory and Encounters between Jewish, Muslim and Christian Neighbours

 Various faith communities lived together for centuries in the Middle East, fostering and facilitating the borrowing, adapting and integrating of traditions into a shared local culture.
 In diaspora, this shared local culture - in theory - carries on through the various community groups coming out of Syria and Iraq.
-This transmission and influence is what the Living in Harmony project investigates, with a particular emphasis on the cultural domain of music.
+This transmission and influence is what the Living in Harmony project investigated, with a particular emphasis on the cultural domain of music.

-13 February 2019.
 Workshop: Roots, Diaspora, and Belonging - A Musical Exploration

 Film Night: Ballad for Syria

 Medieval Mystics in Conversation: An Evening of Mystical Poetry and Sacred Chant